Employee Handbooks in 2020: The Definitive Guide

 9. Increased Awareness of Sexual Harassment and Legal Implications

 Awareness about workplace sexual harassment has been increasing in the past few years.
-Public cases, activism, and nightly news stories have everyone thinking about the implications.
+Public cases, activism, and nightly news stories have everyone thinking about it.

 Now is a perfect time to update your employee handbook on sexual harassment policies.
-If not an update, perhaps a further clarification to help employees better understand your policy.
+If not an update, perhaps a clarification.
+It can help employees better understand your policy.

 Employees will have questions after seeing news stories and hearing about dire consequences.
 Make sure your employee handbook is clear and concise about sexual harassment.